Skip to main content

 How fast do cacti grow (and why)?

 A majority of cactus varieties are native to arid climates that don’t receive a lot of rainfall.
-As such, they’ve developed over time to focus more on reserving their energy to live through droughts as opposed to other houseplants that focus on growth.
-Because they have spikes instead of leaves (and the spikes serve no purpose to photosynthesis), they’re also absorbing less chlorophyll due to the lack of green tissue.
+As such, they focus more on reserving their energy to live through droughts as opposed to other houseplants that focus on growth.
+Because they have spikes instead of leaves (and the spikes serve no purpose in photosynthesis), they also absorb less chlorophyll due to the lack of green tissue.
 That’s why, when growing cacti, it’s important to mirror their native environmental conditions as much as possible.

 Fast-growing cacti to add to your collection